 Because we use DPD for most courier deliveries, we can ship one part of the order from Warehouse A with the other part from Warehouse B, and DPD are able to match up the boxes and deliver them to the customer as one consignment - something you'll be used to if you regularly order from Amazon.
 DPD can still deliver separate boxes at different times of the day because they may be on different vans but that happens with all DPD deliveries, so our split-shipping system is just as reliable as any other DPD delivery

 We can do all this at no extra cost to the customer and you still get text / email alerts from DPD to update you, including confirming your one-hour delivery time slot

 The Click & Collect service was always supposed to be a temporary way to help customers through the transition from us having a shop to being purely online.
-However, we moved from our last shop away back in 2004 and every time we discuss the future of Click & Collect at our management team meetings, we can never quite agree if it's time to call it a day or not - so the Click & Collect 'trial period' continues on for a few more months
+However, we moved from our last shop away back in 2006 and every time we discuss the future of Click & Collect at our management team meetings, we can never quite agree if it's time to call it a day or not - so the Click & Collect 'trial period' continues on for a few more months . . . for 12 years!?!

 Please let us state clearly that we do very much value our Click & Collect customers - many of you are long-standing customers and we appreciate your loyalty and support.
-However, Click & Collect orders make up around only 2% of our total sales and, now that we have two warehouse locations, there are a few really important changes we need you to know about...
+However, Click & Collect orders make up less than 2% of our total sales and, now that we have two warehouse locations, there are a few really important changes we need you to know about...